mkeen/mkeen/README.md

 ### 👋

-I'm into real-time user interfaces, large scale data pipelines and security.
-Currently building on the Cardano network.
+I'm into real-time user interfaces, large scale data pipelines, security, blockchain, and AI.
+I've done it all at this point.
+Thankful!

 <!--
 **mkeen/mkeen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.